rich-at-thinkful/slides-engine/slides/node-db-and-express/02-why-migrations/content.md

 ## What is a migration?

-* Every migration is an instruction to alter the database schema
+* Every migration comprises one or more SQL statements to alter the database schema
   * (e.g. add a table, rename a column, etc.) {.smaller}

-* Each migration should have a complementary instruction to undo the change
+* Each migration should have complementary "undo" instructions to revert the change

 * AKA. "schema migrations"
   * not to be confused with "database migrations," a typically large undertaking of transferring data from one database system to another {.smaller}